RealLeviticus/vatSysWindowManager/README.md

 ## Limitations and compatibility
 - The plugin relies on reflection into internal vatSys types and private members (e.g., ASD internals, `MMI` fields, `vatsys.*` types).
 Changes to vatSys internals may break the plugin.
-- Not all window state can be restored in every vatSys version — some controls or internal fields may not exist.
+- Not all window state can be restored in every vatSys version â€” some controls or internal fields may not exist.
 - The plugin tries to be resilient; failures during reflection are ignored and logged via `System.Diagnostics.Debug.WriteLine`.
 - Restores that require invoking non-public methods or setting private fields may be subject to permission and version constraints.

 ## Troubleshooting
-- Menu not visible: wait a short time after vatSys starts — the plugin waits for the UI to be ready before adding the menu.
+- Menu not visible: wait a short time after vatSys starts â€” the plugin waits for the UI to be ready before adding the menu.
 Ensure the plugin DLL is loaded by vatSys (check vatSys plugin logs if available).
 - Layout not applied: check that the layout file exists in the layout directory and that it contains the expected `Windows` entries.
 - ASD/range/maps not restored: vatSys internals may have changed; check debug output for reflection exceptions.
 - If windows fail to re-create, ensure vatSys APIs used by the plugin (for opening PM/ATIS/arrival/strip windows) are available in your vatSys version.